nihalcastelino/opencorporates/rds-with-users/README.md

 - Requires mysql and postgres modules for python
 ## Notes
 - The script is zipped and passed to module to better enable differnt scripts etc instead of hardcoding the file in child module.
+- The script should be able to handle postgres and mysql.

 ## Providers